ait-detectmate/DetectMateService/docs/index.md

 ## Docker

-To set up a full log data analysis pipeline, Docker Compose can be used.
-A complete reference for configuring such a pipeline can be found in the [Docker Compose reference](docker-compose.md).
+Docker Compose can be used to set up a full log data analysis pipeline.
+A complete configuration reference can be found in the [Docker Compose reference](docker-compose.md).

 ## Contribution